 Inaugurated at the end of the 19th century by the Portuguese King and Queen D. Carlos and D. Amélia, the once-called Teatro D. Amélia and later Teatro República (1910) was also a cinema in 1928.
 Its first movie projection was Metropolis by Fritz Lang.

 In 1971 the now-called S. Luiz Municipal Theater (named after one of it’s bigger supporters) was purchased by the City Hall and later remodeled.

 With different rooms and performances it has a very rich cultural offering.

 My favorite is the annual event called “Festa do Jazz”, the only one of its kind in Portugal, where musicians mingle with students, teachers, producers, music lovers and enthusiasts, sharing their love for jazz and improvisation.
 It’s here that some of the young talents start their careers!

 Another great thing about S. Luiz is that it encourages access to culture for everyone.

 They have sign language and audio description services for the deaf and blind communities, and also specially tailored performances for families with little children or individuals with disabilities that require softer and more relaxed environments (such as autism or attention deficit disorders).

-You can also contribute and purchase a “suspended ticket” for 7€ (the rest is covered by the theater) that will be available for people assisted by a number of social institutions and organizations.
+You can also contribute and purchase a “suspended ticket” for 7€ (the rest is covered by the theater) that will be available for people who can’t afford it and are assisted by a number of social institutions and organizations.